Programs

 California Scholarship Federation (CSF)

 card to determine if you meet the minimum 10 CSF point* requirement.
-You need 4 active semesters of
+You need 4 active semesters of membership to be considered a Lifetime member and earn a diploma seal, pin, and cords at graduation.

 For active membership, every semester you must: